 Smaller device sizes during PCB manufacturing might save the production cost

-Clearance of a board might not fully impact on the cost of the PCBs as it will impact on the board’s assembly cost.
+Clearance of a board might not fully impact the cost of the PCBs as it will impact the board’s assembly cost.
 A small and congested board clearance would require more time and manufacturing resources during assembly.

 Reliance on a PCB assembler could also cut down the cost of productions as the production of PCBs will be priced for large-scale production.
 But then, if you are limited to individual supply, it is best to have multiple component sources.
 With various sources, one gets better cost leverage and availability.

 In regards to components used, the unique components count is significant because it directly influences the overall cost.

 The more unique components you have, the more the value.
 The individual components count is the number of BOM line items.

 For example, a Printed Circuit Board Assembly) is presented after the entire parts and components get soldered and rightfully installed.
 Reducing those individual components to 20 components count will cost about $248 (a reduction of about $47).
 A PCBA service for 50 quantities with about 30 unique details should cost around $295.

 Need to know about ordering custom PCB Circuit boards online.
 FOR the PCB board you need, you can contact us at WellPCB is a PCB manufacturer that offers Printed Circuit Board Assembly) It is a board presented after the entire parts and components get soldered and rightfully installed.
 A PCBA services on sight.
 That seamlessly integrates these two functions and keeps responsibility for the quality of the product upon a single supplier.
 In the next chapter, we will further discuss how to reduce costs through the assembly process.

 How WellPCB does to reduce the PCB and Assembly Cost to a reasonable consumer price.